chimera-linux/cports/README.md

 Cports is a collection of source package ports for Chimera.
 The system has been written specifically for the distribution using the Python scripting language.

-**Right now, the system is not considered stable.** There will likely be major changes and refactorings.
-Contributions are, however, still welcome.

 The system is largely inspired by `xbps-src` from Void Linux, but should not be considered a variant of it, nor it should be expected that the options and behaviors are the same.